DanerSound/Search-Algorithms/README.md

 of the academic year 2017/2018 of the University of Florence.

->  I'll try to implemente in a very simple (and dumb) way all the algorithms
+>  I'll try to implement in a very simple (and dumb) way all the algorithms

 >  So even if you are novice i'll get the **Main Idea** quickly.